Security Best PracticesEstimated reading time: 13 minutes

 When considering all the above regarding row level security, you have the ability to specifically identify the user for every data transaction going through the Interject Platform.
 This identity that can be leveraged in your middle tier code, stored procedure or website API, to be aware of the user’s row level security.

 The spreadsheet files themselves act as reports or application templates.
 These files are normally uploaded to the Interject Report Library where they are versioned and unable to be changed without the proper Interject security roles.
 The Report Library was built to contain empty templates where users pull their data after opening the file template.
 Due to this design, the allowed file size that can be uploaded to the Report Library is 30 MB in size.
 When reports or apps are opened from the Report Library, they are locally cached and opened in read only mode.
 The user will in most cases use the template and when done will close the file without saving.

 The user may choose to save a copy of the file, such as for auditing purposes or to add personalized changes.
 It is by design to allow this, even though the user takes the risk of having an outdated version.
 To assist in management of older versions, Interject does log activity, including the file path and name, so the locations of these copies are known.

 The Report Library is built to provide a development cycle status to the report to help with vetting and documenting the approval of new reports.
-The statuses include, In Development, In Test, Live.
-See Report Library for additional information on using the Report Library.
+The statuses include: Superseded, In Development, In Test, and Live.
+See Report Library Basics for additional information on using the Report Library.
 The ability to see templates in each status is controlled through Interject user roles.
 Standard users only see templates that are set to Live.

 It is best practice to consider the spreadsheet template insecure, since it can easily be shared with other users without proper credentials.
 Building each report or application with row level security is key to keeping security around your data.